Parikshit8902/Dbin/README.md

-# Dbin: A secure, distributed, command-line operable file-sharing tool, made using C, for Linux.
+# Dbin: A secure, distributed, command-line-based file-sharing tool, made using C, for Linux.
 ---

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)](https://github.com/<your_username>/<your_repo>) <!-- Replace with your actual build badge if you set one up -->